Time Series Convolution

 In this case, one can rewrite the constraint as a penalty term (weighted by ) in the objective function:

-Since the variable is associated with a circulant matrix nuclear norm and a penalty term, the first impluse is using variable splitting to convert the problem into the following one:
+Since the variable is associated with a circulant matrix nuclear norm and a penalty term, the first impluse is using variable separated to convert the problem into the following one:

 III-D. Solution Algorithm